shailejasagar/Zomato_data_analysis/README.md

 Dataset
 The dataset contains information about various restaurants, including:
 Restaurant name
-Type (e.g., Casual Dining, Quick Bites, Fine Dining, etc.)
+Online mode
 Rating
 Number of votes
 Average cost for two people
-Mode of operation (e.g., Delivery, Dine-in, Takeaway)
+Type of Restaurant (Buffet, dinning...)

 Libraries Used
 Pandas: Data manipulation and analysis.